-Certificate in Translation Studies: available to students with a major (Faculty of Arts BA or Honors) in Chinese, French, German, Japanese and/ or Spanish) or a minor in any one of these disciplines in the Faculty of Arts or Science.
-In all cases, the certificate is granted by the Faculty of Arts at the time a student graduates from his or her degree program (see §§44.9.4 or 44.20.5).
+Certificate in Translation Studies: available to students with a major or minor in Chinese, East Asian Studies, French, German, Japanese, Spanish and/or Ukrainian only in the Faculties of Arts or Science. (§43.1).
+In all cases, the certificate is granted by the Faculty of Arts at the time a student graduates from his or her degree program (see §44.9.4 or §44.20.5).
+Please note that students who lack an appropriate major or minor, or who are enrolled in a Faculty other than Arts or Science, are NOT eligible for the Certificate in Translation Studies.